-- The approved burn permit will be forwarded to the appropriate fire district.
+- Approved burn permits will be forwarded to the appropriate fire district.

 - The location for any open burning must not be less than 50 feet from any structure and precautions must be made to prevent the fire from spreading to within 50 feet of any structure.

-- Any open burning shall be constantly monitored until the fire is extinguished.
+- Any open burning must be constantly monitored until the fire is extinguished.
 Fire extinguishing equipment must be available for immediate use (i.e. garden hose).

 - Any open burning which is or which becomes offensive or objectionable due to smoke or odor emissions or due to atmospheric conditions or local circumstances which make such fires hazardous is prohibited.
 If this is the case, either the permit holder or the fire district will extinguish the fire.

-- Persons holding an approved burn permit must schedule an inspection with the Building Division a minimum of 1 day prior to the burn.
+- Persons holding an approved burn permit must schedule an inspection with the Building and Code Enforcement Division a minimum of one day prior to the burn.
 The inspection will be done on the day of the scheduled burn prior to the burn commencing.